AzethMeron/hwdg/README.md

 # HWDG - Hashtable–based Weighted Directed Graphs
-This is WIP.
-For now, it's C++ library without documentation, but when I finish it should have Doxygen comments and Python bindings (using pybind)

 # What is it?
 HWDG is a graph implementation written in C++ with heavy emphasis on time complexity.
 Internally, it uses unordered maps from STL to store nodes and edges.
 Because of this, it is very efficient when it comes to adding new nodes/edges, or checking if an edge exists within a graph (constant time complexity for each).
 The downside of this approach is space-complexity.